 Pay attention to the process of introducing the harness.
 Invite the dog to dress herself by putting her own head through the neck opening and reinforce the dog when she does.

 Harness fit via girth measurements: This is meant to be a guide.
 Be careful of believing that a harness fits because it should according to girth measurements from the manufacturer.
 Use your eyes, hands, and the dog’s reaction to a harness to tell if it is a match.
 The dog has to be comfortable in and with the harness.

 Once the neck strap is adjusted to fit over the dog’s head, then fit and adjust the girth strap.
 Finally adjust the chest strap and top strap (if there is one).

 Note: There are excellent Tellington TTouch® techniques and leash configurations, not covered here, for a person and a dog to learn to walk in balance, i.e. without either pulling.
 One of the leash configurations uses two points of contact.
 This is where a double-ended leash is connected to the front and back of a harness at the same time.
 This allows the handler to provide more subtle information to the dog while both handler and dog are learning to walk in balance.

-To learn more contact Lori about the Balance Harness or purchase the DVD titled ‘Tellington TTouch® Techniques: Walking In Balance With Your Dog’.
+To learn more contact Lori about the Blue-9 Pet Products Balance Harness® or purchase the DVD titled ‘Tellington TTouch® Techniques: Walking In Balance With Your Dog’.